Parzival235/faceseek/README.md

 ## 👤 Author

 Built in public, one day at a time.
-Follow the journey on [Forg](https://forg.to).